Maldives - Formalities

 Medical facilities are limited.
 There are only two hospitals and these are on the capital island, Malé.
 Neither has a trauma unit.
 Although most resort islands are within easy reach of a general physician, many are several hours' travel away from the hospital facilities on Malé.
 Many resort islands are more than an hour away from the nearest decompression chamber.

-Documents required for clearance; passports, clearance certificate from last port of call, crew list (9 copies), copy of boat registration (2 copies), deratting certificate and a list of alcohol on board.
+Documents required for clearance; passports, clearance certificate from last port of call, crew list (9 copies), copy of boat registration (2 copies), deratting certificate, a list of alcohol on board, a list of medications on board including number of pills etc..

 Entry Fees November 2014: